 Glad you asked!

 I don’t recommend people lightly.
 Especially not here on my blog.
 ESPECIALLY with something like this.
 And I want to be clear that this is NOT a sponsored post.
 I paid my $2000 pesos like everyone else.
-There is no one else here in the Riviera Maya I would recommend.
+I think it is normally around $2500 now, just so you know.

 Things to take with you to an Ayahuasca ceremony